Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 090 : October 17, 2018

-**Today's Progress** : Learned about Human-Centered Autonomous Vehicle Systems: Principles of Effective Shared Autonomy, also wrote a medium article explaining a little bit more formally what a sampling rate is and how we determine what an appropriate sampling rate is.
+**Today's Progress** : Read the paper Human-Centered Autonomous Vehicle Systems: Principles of Effective Shared Autonomy, also wrote a medium article explaining a little bit more formally what a sampling rate is and how we determine what an appropriate sampling rate is.

 **Thoughts** : I am learning new things day by day.